 There was one unexpected effect in the landing position analysis.
-We found evidence of a three-way interaction between font size, line length, and launch site which also drove a two-way interaction between font size and launch site.
+We found evidence of a three-way interaction between font size, line length, and return-sweep launch position which also drove a two-way interaction between font size and launch position.
 With the small font, landing positions shifted closer to the start of the new line as launch positions were further from the end of the prior line and this effect was more pronounced for the long line condition.
 However, for the large font, the effect of launch position was similar to the small font with the short lines but went in the opposite direction for the long lines (see Figure 3).
-This isn't the first time that launch site has been involved with an unpredicted interaction in an analysis of return-sweep landing position data.
-Recently, Slattery and Vasilev (2019) reported that launch site interacted with the length of line-initial words in predicting landing positions.
-Clearly, more research is needed to understand how launch sites influence return-sweep targeting.
+This isn't the first time that return-sweep launch position has been involved with an unpredicted interaction in an analysis of return-sweep landing position data.
+Recently, Slattery and Vasilev (2019) reported that return-sweep launch position interacted with the length of line-initial words in predicting landing positions.
+Clearly, more research is needed to understand how launch position influences return-sweep targeting.

-One interesting finding from the undersweep-probability data was that corrective saccades were less likely when the font size was larger, presumably because there was less character information to the left of fixation to process.
-This result suggests that corrective saccades are not programmed solely as a function of the distance in visual angle between the landing position and the left margin.
+One interesting finding was that under-sweep probability was smaller when the font size was larger, presumably because there was less character information to the left of fixation to process, as suggested by Hofmeister (1998).
+This result indicates that under-sweeps are not programmed solely as a function of the distance in visual angle between the landing position and the left margin.
 Clearly, the present data indicate that readers use character information at least to some degree to decide whether a correction is needed.
-However, it is important to note that the likelihood of a corrective saccade is not strongly based on character information.
+However, it is important to note that under-sweep probability is not solely based on character information.
 This was because there was no interaction between font size and line length in the under-sweep probability data.
-Because return-sweeps launched from a longer line will undershoot the line start to a greater extent compared to those launched from a short line, the difference in the number of characters to the left of fixation between the two font size conditions will increase with line length (see H6).
-Therefore, if the probability of making a corrective saccade is based only on character information, then we should have found an interaction between these two variables.
+Because return-sweeps launched from a longer line will undershoot the line start to a greater extent compared to those launched from a short line, the difference in the number of characters to the left of fixation between the two font size conditions was 0.06 characters in the short line condition and 0.81 characters in the long line condition.
+Therefore, if the probability of making an under-sweep is based only on character information, then we should have found an interaction between these two variables.
+However, the difference in under-sweep probability was nearly identical in the two conditions (7% short lines, 8% long lines).
+Moreover, the font size difference in number of characters to the left of the landing site in the short line condition was so small that there should have been no effect of under-sweep probability according to Hofmeister's speculation.